+61 439 482 734

 Justin is a Fellow of the Royal Society of the Arts (RSA), an international network of accomplished leaders and active individuals committed to social development, whose goal is to enrich society through ideas and action.
 Founded in 1754, the RSA creates innovative and practical solutions to social challenges and believes that the best way to meet these challenges is to unleash the human potential for enterprise, social innovation and creativity.

-Justin is an advisor to Infrastructure Victoria, assisting the future strategic direction and investments made for the next 30 years within the State of Victoria.
-The 30 year strategy will be completed and presented to Parliament in December 2016.
+Justin was advisor to Infrastructure Victoria, assisting the future strategic direction and investments made for the next 30 years within the State of Victoria.

 Innovation For Jobs Summit Shapes The Future Of Work

-I am a member of the I4J working group, founded by my Google colleague Vint Cerf and David Nordfors.
+Justin is a member of the I4J working group, founded by his Google colleague Vint Cerf and David Nordfors.
 The group is a collection of top thought-leaders, activists, entrepreneurs, policy makers, executives and more, focused on disrupting unemployment.

 Justin’s work was acknowledged by AdNews, Australia’s top selling advertising, marketing and media magazine, with their 2010 “40 under 40” award, profiling Australia’s leading talents across agencies, clients and the media.
 He has also actively supported the local creative and digital industries through sponsorship and lecturing at Award School.